lautanal/datastructures_lab/documentation/manual.md

 n: new, generates a new random map (weighted nodes)

-g: generate, generates anew map without weights (all nodes equal)
+g: generate, generates a new map without weights (all nodes equal)

 t : test, program test 10 random maps (koko 100 x 100)